mvanduijker/laravel-mercure-broadcaster/README.md

 ```

-Private channels go a bit differently then with broadcasting through sockets.
+Private channels go a bit differently than with broadcasting through sockets.
 Private channels are baked in Mercure and
 are secured with a jwt token.

-First create a http middleware so we can generate the mercure authentication cookie with the token.
+First create a http middleware, so we can generate the Mercure authentication cookie with the token.
 Don't forget to add the middleware to your route!

 Example: